-As an insurance agent, making sure your clients have enough coverage – and the right kind of coverage – is a critical part of the policy-writing process.
-Getting that ideal combination of "just enough" and "just right" takes some time, but when it comes to protecting yourself and your agency from E&O insurance claims, it's definitely worth the effort.
+As an insurance agent, making sure your clients have adequate coverage – and the right kind of coverage – is a critical part of the policy-writing process.
+Getting that ideal combination of “just enough” and “just right” takes some time, but when it comes to protecting yourself and your agency from E&O insurance claims, it’s definitely worth the effort.

 Many insurance agents make the tactical mistake of thinking that their clients will know which questions to ask or assume their clients know far more about insurance coverage than they actually do.
 But the fact is, when it comes to insurance, most people outside of the industry know little beyond paying their premiums on time and calling an agent when it’s time to collect.
 As an agent, you need to be ready to recommend upgrades to existing policies or added features above and beyond the basic policy to ensure your clients have the coverage they need – and that they fully understand where or when their coverage might fall short.